Intermesh/groupoffice-docs/using/holidays.rst

 1. The employee files a leave request in the common way.
 The only difference is that the chosen leave type is special leave.
 When the manager approves this request, a special leave budget will be created automatically.
 2. The manager can create a special leave budget manually for the employee.
 It is up to the employee to file requests to spend the budgeted hours.

-A manager can edit leave budgets as needed, e.g. when an employee is entitled to more or fewer hours than initially requested.
+When an employee has multiple available special leave budgets, they can select the relevant special leave budget for their leave request.
+It is perfectly possible to have multiple simultaneous budget open or to submit a request for a new type of special leave.

 Manager
 -------